BenjaminRobin22/streaming-01-getting-started/README.md

 1. In the commit message input box, type "initial results".
 1. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.

-Verify: Open a browser to your GitHub repo and verify the files have appeared.
-In addition to the original files, you should have one or more new files and an edited Markdown file.
+Verify: Open a browser to your GitHub repo and verify the files have appeared.  - BR Verified In addition to the original files, you should have one or more new files and an edited Markdown file.
 If not, return to VS Code and edit/execute files as needed.
 Then commit and push again.